 Castor oil to boost hair growth

 Besides deeply nourishing the hair fiber, this oil promotes hair growth due to its reparative properties.
-It contains fatty acids and Vitamin E which nourish, protect and revitalise your locks.
+It contains fatty acids and Vitamin E which nourish, protect and revitalize your locks.
 Contained in certain hair products, it can be also used from time to time to give your hair a boost.
 To do this, pour three drops onto your scalp, the lengths of your hair and the tips.
 Wrap your hair in a warm towel and let the oil soak in for 20 minutes before washing it out.
 Tip: shampoo and rinse your hair twice to ensure you wash out all of the oil.

-Aloe vera to hydrate your locks and scalp
+Aloe Vera to hydrate your locks and scalp

-Besides quenching your hair with water, aloe vera holds it in to keep your locks hydrated for longer.
-Rich in vitamins and minerals, aloe vera gel (extracted from the inner leaves of the plant) soothes itching and speeds up healing of the scalp.
+Besides quenching your hair with water, Aloe Vera holds it in to keep your locks hydrated for longer.
+Rich in vitamins and minerals, Aloe Vera gel (extracted from the inner leaves of the plant) soothes itching and speeds up healing of the scalp.
 Out of the hair treatments which contain aloe, opt for masks.
 Their application time (20/30 minutes) allows the product to work more effectively.
 And for those who are not bothered by its powerful scent, try a concentrated mask by applying the gel directly to your hair.
 Let it soak in for 10 to 15 minutes.

 White vinegar to boost your hair's shine

-Vinegar closes the hair’s cuticles, adds shine and makes your colour’s highlights stand out (whether they are natural or not).
+Vinegar closes the hair's cuticles, adds shine and makes your color's highlights stand out (whether they are natural or not).
 Its pH also has a re-balancing effect which purifies the scalp, thus limiting the production of dandruff and excess sebum.
-However, two drawbacks are its odour and raw formula which can irritate the scalp.
+However, two drawbacks are its odor and raw formula which can irritate the scalp.
 So it is preferable to opt for diluted treatments and vinegars developed specifically for your hair, which are more effective and less aggressive on your skin.

 Coconut oil for nourishing weakened hair